-- 1. Required: Windows or Mac computer - Required and approved OS: Any of the following: Windows: 10 (Includes x86 32 and 64bit processors and ARM 64bit processors using x86 emulation)).
+- 1. Required: Windows or Mac computer - Required and approved OS: Any of the following: Windows: 10 and later (Includes x86 32 and 64bit processors and ARM 64bit processors using x86 emulation)).
 Windows 10S is not a compatible operating system.
 Mac: macOS 10.15 and later.
 Will not be compatible: Chromebook, iPad, tablets, Android devices and any other devices.
-Note: You must contact the IT if you have any software or hardware difficulty. may not be used during classes unless is instructed otherwise). - 3.
-Required: Webcam (external or built-in in the device), earphones, microphone (may not be used during classes unless is instructed otherwise). - 4.
+Note: You must contact the IT if you have any software or hardware difficulty.
+Computers and any other devices may not be used during classes unless is instructed otherwise). - 3.
+Required (may be used): Webcam (external or built-in in the device), earphones, microphone (may not be used during classes unless is instructed otherwise). - 4.
 Required: Scientific Calculator.
 NOT ALLOWED: calculators in a phone, tablet, computer, or in any other device. - 5.
 Required: any scanning app (free good Apps: Built-in Notes App in iPhones, free apps: CamScanner, Genius Scanner etc.). - 6.
 Required format of all handwritten submissions is PDF!
 Other files/formats will not be accepted. - 7.
-Required: Stable internet - 8.
-Smartphone, earphones or any mobile device with working camera (may not be used during classes unless is instructed otherwise). - Required: Sakai, and Panopto access associated with your Loyola UVID only (access given automatically if enrolled to a course, access using other person's UVID is not allowed).
-It is student's responsibility to check all announcements on Sakai/email and follow them. - 10.
+Required: Stable internet - Required: Sakai, and Panopto access associated with your Loyola UVID only (access given automatically if enrolled to a course, access using other person's UVID is not allowed).
+It is student's responsibility to check all announcements on Sakai/email and follow them. - 9.
 Required: Access to printer.
 Some assignments may require submission of a handwritten portion on a special form.
 Students must print this form and follow the instructions sent through the announcement or given in the assignment.
-Submissions in any other format may not be accepted. - 11.
+Submissions in any other format may not be accepted. - 10.
 Required: WileyPlus account.
 The homework will be assigned on WileyPlus.
-The registration flyer with the access code will be posted under Resources on Sakai. - 12.
-Required Textbook: Biochemistry: An Integrative Approach with expanded topics, 1st Edition, John Tansey - Required (free of charge): http://www.Gradescope.com and mobile app associated with this resource.
-Certain assignments/assessments may utilize other internet or electronic platforms free of charge for students.
-Students must register using their LOCUS OFFCIAL NAME ONLY and LOYOLA EMAIL ONLY following the link above.
-Use Entry Code: ZZZED7.
-Register using your FIRSTY NAME and Last Name (it is important) - 14.
+The registration flyer with the access code will be posted under Resources on Sakai. - 11.
+Required Textbook: Biochemistry: An Integrative Approach with expanded topics, 1st Edition, John Tansey - 12.
 Green pen